zoeShao/An-IOS-App/BackEnd/README.md

                        "event_date"    : "String - Date that event will be held", "event_time"    : "String - Time that event will be held", "map"           : "String - Reserved keyword",
-                       "event_website" : "String - URL to the event website"
+                       "event_website" : "String - URL to the event website",
                        "fav"           : "favoriate indicator"
                       }, ...]
         }